 - 7. Quest Priest - Quest Priest deck list guide (Ashes of Outland)

 With Quest Resurrect Priest your plan is to overwhelm your opponent by bringing back your minions from the dead.
-Your game plan is similar in style to our other Priest decks built around Activate the Obelisk, Quest Priest and Quest Wall Priest.
 You’re looking to maximise your healing early on and use a controlling playstyle to secure victory later on in the game.

 Your Khartut Defender heals your hero twice, which can hopefully get you to Quest completion as early as possible.
 Once this is done, you’re ready for your final plan.

 Once you’ve brought some minions back from the dead, you’ll want to buff them up as much as possible to avoid an untimely defeat.
-Giving Zilliax, for example, +3/+3 is massively strong, and resurrecting High Priest Amet lets you buff the health totals of every subsequent minion you raise.
+Giving Zilliax, for example, +3/+3 is massively strong, as well as Batterhead, which can clear off entire boards alone.
 This constant presence should be too much for your foe to deal with if you’ve made it this far, so just keep buffing the minions it makes sense to buff.
 Trade smartly so your opponent can’t gain a foothold in the game again, and keep going face until the game is done.
 If you’re still after more, N'Zoth, the Corruptor will bring back all the Deathrattle minons you’ve lost this game.
 Sylvanas Windrunner, Convincing Infiltrator and Khartut Defender make for some big boards that are hard to react to, and you should be able to buff them up with Obelisk's Eye if some survive late on, and this value can swiftly earn you the victory.